Tuesday, April 17, 2018

 "It’s Too Funky in Here" by James Brown

 The legendary funk pioneer sounds really energized here, like he’s genuinely enjoying himself.
-He had already been in the music game for nearly three decades at this point but could still get really pumped up when the right groove hit him.
+He had already been in the music game for nearly 25 years at this point, but could still get really pumped up when the right groove hit him.

-“It’s Too Funky in Here” was written by Brad Shapiro, George Jackson, Walter Shaw and Robert Miller.
-It was a single from James’ 1979 album, The Original Disco Man, which was produced by Shapiro.
-The song charted at #15 on the U.S. R&B singles chart.
+“It’s Too Funky in Here” was written by Brad Shapiro, George Jackson, Walter Shaw, and Robert Miller.
+It was a single from James’s 1979 album, The Original Disco Man, which was produced by Shapiro and released on Polydor Records.
+The song charted at #15 on the U.S. R&B singles chart and reached #59 on the Canadian charts, and peaked at #57 in Italy.

 After dropping “It's Too Funky in Here,” James still wasn’t done funkin’ yet.
-He had more funk hits to come in the ‘80s with “Living in America,” “I’m Real” and “Gravity.”
-He also continued to kill it on onstage in that decade, maintaining his rep as one of the baddest performers to ever hit the stage.
+He had more funk hits to come in the ‘80s with “Living in America,” “I’m Real,” and “Gravity.”
+He also continued to kill it on stage in that decade, maintaining his rep as one of the baddest performers to ever pick up a mic.

 No comments: